 These open ended stories leave something in the ending to the imagination.
 In some, like “The Lady, or the Tiger”, the missing part is a major plot-point.
 The story feels unfinished.
 I’ve marked the stories most like this with an *.
 I haven’t come across a lot of this type.
 In other short stories with ambiguous endings, the author strongly implies the broad strokes of the resolution, but the details aren’t laid out, or there’s room for interpretation or doubt.

-Let’s start with one of the best known short stories of this type, and possibly the story that brought you to this page.
+Let’s start with one of the best known short stories with an unresolved ending, and possibly the story that brought you to this page.
 If you haven’t read this one yet, you’ll get to experience a classic for the first time.
 Enjoy!

 Open Ended Stories